Conservation biology and beyond: from science to practice

 The European heads of States in 2001 have agreed to the target of halting the loss of biodiversity by 2010.
 As we approach the deadline, we realize that biodiversity loss continues – and in many parts of Europe may even accelerate.
 Beyond 2010, halting biodiversity decline and restoring ecosystem functions continues to be a challenging and ambitious endeavor that needs the close interaction and cooperation between science and application.

-The ECCB2009 will bring together the full range of conservation professionals not only to report on latest results, but also to explore the role of conservation science in policy formation and effective practice.
+The ECCB2009 will bring together the full range of conservation professionals not only to report on latest results of essay writer, but also to explore the role of conservation science in policy formation and effective practice.
 The congress will provide unique opportunities for exchange and networking.

 These are both exciting and challenging times for conservationists and we expect Prague 2009 to be an event that will remembered as a milestone for nature conservation in Europe and beyond!
 Andrew Pullin & Martin Dieterich